Panels & Circuit Breakers

 - Aging Breaker

 Circuit breakers protect the entire circuit by breaking connection at the first sign of trouble.
 By design they’re the weakest point on an electrical circuit so that they’ll fail before anything else does.
 As soon as the amperage demand of a circuit exceeds the breaker, it trips to an open position and shuts down the entire circuit.
-This is a fast improvement over the outdated electrical fuse box, which required a replacement each time something failed.
-In fact, if you’d like to retrofit your existing system from an older fuse box system to a modern circuit breaker, Mainstream Electric, Heating, Cooling, & Plumbing would be glad to help out.
+This is a vast improvement over the outdated electrical fuse box, which required a replacement each time something failed.
+In fact, if you’d like to retrofit your existing system from an older fuse box system to a modern circuit breaker, Mainstream Electric, Heating, Cooling & Plumbing would be glad to help out.

 When a breaker continually trips, the first thing you should do is decrease the number of high-load devices on that circuit.
 If you can, place appliances on different circuits.
 Move any space heaters or microwaves to separate circuits and see if that resolves the issue.
 If changing appliances out doesn’t help, get a professional to inspect the circuit to find the source of the issue.